DigitalProductInnovationAndDevelopment/Event-Exchange-Platform/backend/README.md

 Download the backend repository.

-There should be a `docker-compose.yaml` file in the project's root directory.
+There should be a `docker-compose.yaml` file in the backend directory.

 Run `docker compose up`.